 A Real Rosie the Riveter

-We were delighted to discover real, elderly Rosie the Riveter Frances attending the Open House at the Willow Run Bomber Plant that followed the Arsenal of Democracy Conference.
+We were delighted to meet WWII Rosie the Riveter Frances attending the Open House at the Willow Run Bomber Plant.
 Frances, who is 91, worked at the plant during WWII, making B-24 Liberator bombers on the assembly line.
-She lived in Detroit at the time, and… Continue reading A Real Rosie the Riveter
+She lived in Detroit at the time, and it took an hour by bus to get to… Continue reading A Real Rosie the Riveter

 Real Rosie the Riveter Has B-24 Blueprint

-It's always a special pleasure to meet a real, live Rosie the Riveter, and we were delighted to discover Margaret attending the Arsenal of Democracy Conference.
+It's always a special pleasure to meet a real, live Rosie the Riveter, and we were delighted to meet Margaret!
 Margaret, who will be 89 this November, worked in the blueprints department of the Willow Run Bomber Plant during World War II.
-She told us that she had… Continue reading Real Rosie the Riveter Has B-24 Blueprint
+She told us that she had one of the original engineering drawings of… Continue reading Real Rosie the Riveter Has B-24 Blueprint

-At today's Arsenal of Democracy Conference at Yankee Air Museum, I had the pleasure of sharing a lunch table with Chester and Jim.
-Jim, at right, is a World War II veteran, who was training as a pilot to fly the B-25 Mitchell (a two engine bomber—the Yankee Air Museum owns and maintains a flyable… Continue reading WWII Veteran and a Man Who Was a Boy in Germany During WWII Attend Arsenal of Democracy Conference
+Today, I had the pleasure of sharing a lunch table with Chester and Jim.
+Jim, at right, is a World War II veteran, who was training as a pilot to fly the B-25 Mitchell, a two engine bomber.
+He completed his training on May 24, 1945, only days after VE Day, so he never saw… Continue reading WWII Veteran and a Man Who Was a Boy in Germany During WWII

 A Gentleman Who Worked at Willow Run With the Rosies

-After today's Arsenal of Democracy Conference at the Yankee Air Museum, the public was given an opportunity to step inside the Willow Run Bomber Plant to see it one last time before most of it is demolished to make way for a connected-vehicle test facility.
-It was also announced today that demolition would be configured… Continue reading A Gentleman Who Worked at Willow Run With the Rosies
+The public was given a rare opportunity to step inside the vast (5.5 million sq. ft.)
+Willow Run Bomber Plant to see it one last time before most of it is demolished to make way for a smart car test facility.
+It was also announced today that demolition would be postponed to allow five more… Continue reading A Gentleman Who Worked at Willow Run With the Rosies

 11 Year Old Boy Draws Bombers to Save Willow Run

 Miles creates beautiful drawings to help save the Willow Run Bomber Plant.
 This is Miles.
 He's 11, and he loves the Willow Run Bomber Plant.
-The Rosies heard about him when we were talking with tailgaters at a recent U of M football game.
+Some of us heard about him when we were talking with tailgaters at a recent U of M football game.
 But we had no way to find him.
-Fortunately, he and… Continue reading 11 Year Old Boy Draws Bombers to Save Willow Run
+Fortunately, he… Continue reading 11 Year Old Boy Draws Bombers to Save Willow Run

 Mr. Homer Hinchliff, whose father was a USAAF B-24 pilot, and attended the grand opening of the Willow Run Bomber Plant.
 I had the pleasure of meeting Mr. Homer Hinchliff of Willis, Michigan at the Orphan Car Show in Ypsilanti.
 Mr. Hinchliff says his dad, Lt.
-Col. Edward Hinchliff, was present during the 1940s at… Continue reading Willow Run Grand Opening Part I: a B-24 Bomber Flies up from Smyrna, TN
+Col. Edward Hinchliff, was present in 1942 at the… Continue reading Willow Run Grand Opening 1942, Part I: a B-24 Bomber Flies up from Smyrna, TN

 Little People at the Willow Run Bomber Plant

 World War One Aviator Eddie Rickenbacker meeting with Little People at Ford Motor Company's Willow Run Bomber Plant during WWII.
 Photo courtesy of TheHenryFord.
-I dressed as Rosie the Riveter today at the Orphan Car Show to benefit the Ypsilanti Automotive Heritage Museum (another treasure from Ypsilanti's distinguished industrial past.)
-And, as usual, I met… Continue reading Little People at the Willow Run Bomber Plant
+I visited the Orphan Car Show in Ypsilanti today (a benefit for the Ypsilanti Automotive Heritage Museum, another treasure from Ypsilanti's distinguished industrial past.)
+And, as usual, I met a lot… Continue reading Little People at the Willow Run Bomber Plant

 Willow Run Rosies Make a Video